SF-WDI-LABS/interviews/README.md

 # Interviews

 This repo contails READMEs and solutions for 4 interview problems.
-Their basic statements are also below.
+Their basic problem statements are also below.

+Please choose a problem that you feel comfortable with and that you think is appropriate for the candidate.

+Most of the solutions provided are more efficient than a naive or brute force solution, but the candidate may start with a brute force solution.
+Ask the candidate to run through some test cases to check that their solution works.

 ## Rainy City